jloughry/VALID2010/README.md

 Build Notes
 -----------

-Do a `make allclean` before running commit in the GitHub application.
+Do a `make clean` before running commit in the GitHub application.